lukaszkorecki/CoffeeTags/README.md

 let g:CoffeeAutoTagTagRelative=<0 or 1>  " Sets file names to the relative path from the tag file location to the tag file location (Default: 1 [true])
 ```

-## Sublime Text
+# Sublime Text

 *TODO* - I don't use ST myself, but PRs with HOWTO are welcomed

-## Config types
+# Config types

 CoffeeTags can work in 2 modes:

 - tags only for functions (default)
 - tags for functions and objects containing them

-Second mode is activated by adding `--include-vars` to command line arguments
+Second mode is activated by:

+- Adding `--include-vars` to command line arguments
+- Setting `let g:CoffeeAutoTagIncludeVars=1` in your `~/.vimrc` for vim

 # TODO